-- 1. Recording the jingle.
-Before recording the jingle: - A) Prevent feedback by turning off any speakers or monitors.
+- A. Recording the jingle.
+Before recording the jingle, set up properly.
+If needed, ask your teacher for help: - Prevent feedback by turning off any speakers or monitors.
 Record with headphones.
 This will allow students to hear what they are recording without creating a feedback loop.
-Connect headphones to the headphone jack on your audio/computer interface, or to your computer. - B) Connect the microphone to the audio/computer interface with a microphone cord.
-To make sure Mixcraft is monitoring the audio/computer interface, check File > Preferences > Sound Device tab and confirm that the interface is selected.
+Connect headphones to the headphone jack on your audio/computer interface, or to your computer. - II.
+Connect the microphone to the audio/computer interface with a microphone cord.
+To make sure Mixcraft is monitoring the audio/computer interface, check the File > Preferences > Sound Device tab and confirm that the interface is selected.
 If using a microphone pop filter, place the filter in front of the microphone.
-This will help create a clean recording for the jingle. - 2.
-Testing the audio signal chain before recording: - A) Add and then arm (click the arm icon) a blank audio track in the workspace.
-The downward arrow next to the arm button allows users to select the source of the incoming audio.
+This will help create a clean recording for the jingle. - B. Testing the audio signal chain before recording:

+- Add and then arm (click the "arm" icon) a blank audio track in the workspace.
+The downward arrow next to the arm button allows you to select the source of the incoming audio.
 Make sure the computer/audio interface is selected.
-Check your configuration by speaking into the microphone the volume meter should jump.

-B) Remember, for clean recordings it best to monitor the incoming audio on the audio track's volume meter.
-Record in the "yellow" zone.
+Check your configuration by speaking into the microphone - the volume meter should jump. - II.
+Remember, for clean recordings it best to monitor the incoming audio on the audio track's volume meter.
 In this zone, the recordings will be audible, but not so loud that the recording is distorted.

-C) If the meter is reaching the "red" area, try dialing back the gain on the audio/computer interface or move the student farther from the microphone.
+An example of recording in the "yellow zone."
+If the meter is reaching the "red" area, try dialing back the gain on the audio/computer interface or move the student farther from the microphone.